UDC-GAC/toxo/README.rst

 Toxo
 ============

 Toxo is a MATLAB library which provides a powerful, object-oriented implementation of penetrance table calculations for epistasis interaction models.
-Referencia a dos variables en el modelo.
 Toxo calculates the penetrance table for a given epistasis model that maximizes the heritability for a given prevalence and Minor Allele Frequency (MAF).
 Maximizing the prevalence is an analogous process.

 Requirements